douglas-gibbons/otto/README.md

 ## Device Configuration and Messages

-The interface reads [discovery](https://www.home-assistant.io/docs/mqtt/discovery/) messages from the MQTT broker and users these to configure what devices to display and control.
+The interface reads [discovery](https://www.home-assistant.io/docs/mqtt/discovery/) messages from the MQTT broker and uses these to configure what devices to display and control.

 For example, suppose we configure otto to use a "discover prefix" of "homeassistant", and we publish a retained message like this: